For over six months I was very sick by my standards.

 Others say God but that may be misleading (as you might think of an old bearded man nowadays).

 The body or thoughts are not yours.
-You do not own them.
+You just witness them.

 They are not you.
 You can do a full body or brain transplant and still be you.